crisluengo/doxpp/docs_src/configuration.md

 If 'no', undocumented members that have documented child members will still be shown.

 \subsection config_html_modifyincludestatement modify include statement A Python function to modify include statements.
+The input to the function is the ID of the include file, the output is the ID for the include file to report instead.
 The default is a no-op function:
 ```ini
 modify include statement = def modify_include_statement(id): return id
 ```

-The input to the function is the ID of the include file, the output is the ID for the include file to report instead.
-The DIPlib project uses the following function:
+For example, the DIPlib project uses the following function:
 ```ini
 modify include statement = def modify_include_statement(id): return 'file--diplib-h' if id.startswith('file--diplib--library--') else id
 ```